harisadnan21/board-game-creator-runner/doc/SPRINT_MILESTONES.md

 #### Builder

-* Ricky - Implement multiple rules for pieces, game-wide rules, and piece-specific winning conditions
+* Ricky - Implement multiple moves for pieces, game-wide moves, and piece-specific winning conditions
 * Thivya - Polish UI for Tabs
 * Mike - Polish UI for Board Layout, including creating more customization options such as background image
 * Shaan - Implement configuration loading (and editing) in builder.
 Maintain JSON saver.